DJScias/Experiencer2/README.md

 # Experiencer 2.0
 Experience bar replacement for World of Warcraft.

-Continuation of the old [Experiencer](https://www.curseforge.com/wow/addons/experiencer) for Dragonflight and later.
+Continuation of the old [Experiencer](https://www.curseforge.com/wow/addons/experiencer) updated for Dragonflight and later.

-## Description
+## General description
 Experiencer is a minimum configuration required experience bar addon.
-It adds multi purpose experience, reputation, artifact power, honor and conquest progress bar to the bottom or the top of the screen.
-The bar can also be split in up to three different sections to display multiple data sources simultaneously.
+It tracks multiple progress bar options which can even be split up into three different sections to display multiple data sources simultaneously.

-Note that because the Experiencer bar **can only be anchored to the top or the bottom of the screen** it may overlap with other frames positioned in those places.
+The following options are supported:
+- Experience
+- Reputation (including Renown & Paragon support)
+- Artifact power
+- Honor
+- Conquest

+### Experience tracking
-When tracking experience the addon will display your current rested percentage, remaining xp required to level and percentage of the same value.
-Once you start gaining experience it will display the total sum gained during the active session, experience per hour value, estimated time and number of quests to level.
-Additionally the number of experience points player will gain after turning in all completed quests (and optionally incomplete quests) is displayed with an accompanying visualizer bar.
-Session values are saved even when you log out, to reset them you must do so from the options menu.
+Experiencer will display your current rested percentage and remaining exp (and percentage) required to level.
+The session values are saved even when you log out and can be reset from the experience options menu.

+The addon will track the following information per active session:
+- Total exp sum gained.
+- Experience per hour.
+- Estimated time and number of quests to level.

+Additionally the total exp gained from turning in all completed quests (and optionally incomplete quests) is displayed by an accompanying visualizer bar.

+Once you have reached the maximum level, experiencer will change itself to displaying reputation progress.

+### Reputation tracking
-Once you have reached the maximum level experiencer will change to displaying reputation progress.
-It displays the current level, reputation required to next level and percentage of the same value.
-By default the Experiencer will also attempt to automatically track the faction with whom you have last gained reputation.
+Experiencer will display your current level, reputation (and percentage) required to the next level.
+By default the addon will attempt to automatically track the faction you last gained reputation with.

-If available Experiencer can also track artifact power, honor and conquest.
+The addon is also capable of tracking the following reputation-related information:
+- Reputations that work with renown levels.
+- Your paragon level and if you have an active paragon cache.

-- Artifact power tracking will unlock after you gain the Heart of Azeroth.
+### Artifact power tracking
+Experiencer is capable of tracking your artifact power, howeer do note you first need to unlock your Heart of Azeroth before this will work.

+### Honor tracking
+Experiencer is capable of tracking your honor.

-- Conquest tracking unlocks at level 120.
+### Conquest tracking

-**Note!** Experiencer will not hide the existing experience bar by Blizzard and you need to use a separate addon to do that.
-Usually an action bar replacement addon (Dominos or Bartender) will allow you to hide it and using one with this addon is recommended anyway.

-By default the bar is colored the class color of the character you are playing but it can be changed in the options.

-Experiencer also adds a DataBroker module that displays current text if you wish to place it elsewhere.
-To freely place it anywhere check out Sonaza's DataBroker display addon [Candy](https://www.curseforge.com/wow/addons/candy).
-In case Experiencer is split in to more than one section the left most bar will be used as the data source for DataBroker text.
+Experiencer is capable of tracking your Conquest, provided you are max level.

 ### Usage and Shortcuts
 Experiencer options can be accessed by right clicking the bar or the DataBroker module.
 In order to make things smoother there are a few useful shortcuts.